 - All of our water comes from the on site mains water supply rather than being tankered to site, thereby eliminating transport emissions.

-- We’re working with charity Energy Revolution to balance your fossil-fuel travel miles to the festival - these are typically the biggest contributor to an event’s carbon footprint, making up to 80% for the average festival in the UK!
+- We’re working with charity Ecolibrium to balance your fossil-fuel travel miles to the festival - these are typically the biggest contributor to an event’s carbon footprint, making up to 80% for the average festival in the UK!
 100% of your donation will be invested directly into clean renewable energy - helping to tackle the environmental impacts of your journey.
 You can add your donation when purchasing your festival ticket.

 We work with our power providers to maximise efficiency, monitor energy use, minimise emissions and prevent pollution.
 The event uses HVO Biofuel (a form of renewable diesel that has been produced from vegetable fats and oils).

-- Procurement & Materials
+- Procurement and Materials

 - We work closely with our traders and suppliers to source local produce and services to support the local economy.